Jennifer Lawrence reported hurt by flying glass on movie set

 Hollywood outlet Deadline quoted unnamed sources as saying that Lawrence was recovering.

-In late 2019, she married New York art dealer Cooke Maroney.
-(Reporting by Jill Serjeant; Editing by Daniel Wallis)
+In late 2019, she married New York art dealer Cooke Maroney. - Reuters